-The following are revisions to event protocols and processes that will be implemented, please read them as while they are similar, things will not always operate as they have recently, or for the last 5, 10, 20 or 40 years that you've been autocrossing:
+The following are revisions to Solo and Rally event protocols and processes that will be implemented, please read them as while they are similar, things will not always operate as they have recently, or for the last 5, 10, 20 or 40 years that you've been autocrossing:

 - All entries must be made online in advance.
-You must be an annual SCCA member and San Diego Region card holder prior to registering, validated through MSR.
+You must be an annual SCCA member validated through MSR.
+You must be a San Diego Region card holder for Solo prior to registering, validated through MSR.
 There will be no on-site or day of event registration. - Registration, waivers and wristbands, and tech will be handled on a drive though basis, observed at a social distance.
 Unnecessary handling of waivers, wristbands and tech inspection documents should be avoided. - Work assignments shall be pre-determined, and assigned by the event chair and worker chief.
-There will be no sign-up sheets but you will still check in for work while distancing from others and the worker chief, and wearing a face covering as required in hot areas of the event. - The drivers meeting will be conducted via FM radio broadcast, and via our public address system.
-Do not gather as a group at the trailer, maintain social distance. - The timing and scoring trailer will be limited to a maximum of three people at any one time to maintain safe distancing.
-If you are not assigned in the trailer, you may not enter. - Course and setup workers must wear gloves when handling cones, and will be available. - Physical contact is discouraged.
+There will be no sign-up sheets but you will still check in for work while distancing from others and the worker chief, and wearing a face covering as required in hot areas of the event.

+- For Solo, the drivers meeting will be conducted via FM radio broadcast, and via our public address system.
+Do not gather as a group at the trailer, maintain social distance.
+For Rally, driver meetings will be handled by virtual means prior to the event when possible. - For Solo, the timing and scoring trailer will be limited to a maximum of three people at any one time to maintain safe distancing.
+If you are not assigned in the trailer, you may not enter. - For Solo, course and setup workers must wear gloves when handling cones, and will be available. - Physical contact is discouraged.
 Please refrain from shaking hands, high-fives and hugs, etc. except with members of your direct household.
 Do not share driver or other equipment including helmets, tire gauges, water sprayers, etc. - Event equipment and work surfaces must be sanitized throughout the day.
 Before and after your work assignment, use the materials provided to wipe down radios, headsets, flags, keyboards, work surfaces, etc. and use gloves during your assignment.